 On default settings the camera previews any colour settings live in the viewfinder, as well as your exposure.
 When you half-press the shutter button, the aperture stops down to its set value, and you can preview depth of field.
 You can use compositional aids such as the dual-axis electronic level and any gridlines you’ve chosen.

-Beneath the EVF is a 3in, 1.62m-dot vari-angle touchscreen that can positioned to face almost any direction, including directly forwards, making it perfectly suited for video and vlogging (LINK).
-A status display on top shows current exposure settings, as well as quickly letting you know the remaining shots even when the camera is switched off – useful when you want to be sure whether the camera has a memory card in it or not.
+Beneath the EVF is a 3in, 1.62m-dot vari-angle touchscreen that can be positioned to face almost any direction, including directly forwards; making it perfectly suited for video and vlogging (LINK).
+A status display on top shows current exposure settings, as well as quickly letting you know the remaining shots even when the camera is switched off – (useful at a glance to see if the camera has a memory card in it or not).

 Physically, the X-H2 uses the same body design to the X-H2S, and works with all the same accessories.
-Image: Andy Westlake
+Image credit: Andy Westlake

-The Fujifilm X-H2 offers the same number of focus points as the X-H2S, letting you select between 117 focus points (in a 13 x 19 grid), or 425 focus points (in a 25 x 17 array).
-There are additional area modes available, so that you can simply let the camera focus on subjects across the frame, without having to set this specifically, and the combination of phase detection and contrast detection results in fast and reliable focus.
+The Fujifilm X-H2 offers the same number of focus points as the X-H2S, letting you select between 117 focus points (in a 13 x 9 grid), or 425 focus points (in a 25 x 17 array).
+There are additional area modes available, so that you can simply let the camera focus on subjects across the frame, without having to set this specifically.
+The combination of phase detection and contrast detection results in fast and reliable focus.

 Fujifilm Fujinon XF 56mm F1.2 R WR sample photo taken with X-H2, 1/400s, f/6.4, ISO125, 56mm, Joshua Waller